dldc-packages/erreur/deno_dist/README.md

 const MyError = Erreur.declare<{ count: number }>('MyError', (data) => `Count is ${data.count}`);
 ```

-You can also use the `withMessage` method of an `ErreurDeclaration` to create a clone of the declaration with a custom message.
+You can also use the `withMessage` method of an `ErreurType` to create a clone of the declaration with a custom message.

 ```ts
 const MyError = Erreur.declare<{ count: number }>('MyError');